Taufick009/Js-Project/README.md

 - with a sound effect for every move
 - dark mode toggle
 - has a reset button
-- the game gets over with a score of 5 who get's first
+- the game gets over who scores the first 5 points.

 ---